tjoyner/ofvioletsandlicorice/chapter10.md

 "Giacomo didn't ask, she told him that she was separated, she had settled a relationship that had dragged on for too long at the beginning of that September, and now found herself with two children to share with her ex-husband.

 "One morning, they had now spent a couple of weeks on their daily correspondence, Giacomo wrote 'It's raining, can I use the familiar *tu*?'
 She replied that she failed to understand the connection, but that it was fine.
 And Giacomo began to use the familiar with her, and she did with him.
 Moreover, the tone of their more or less short letters had become more than friendly, I would say affectionate, almost flirtatious.
-Francesca told him that she had a nickname, Cisca, and often she signed her letters with many small *k*s that stood for *kisses*, [of course there were many and a few possibly had the taste of her lips on them](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#piuerano), [but whenever there was one, and just one *k*](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#malevolte), Giacomo would stop and and stare at the letter as if it were an island of attainable happiness.
+Francesca told him that she had a nickname, Cisca, and often she signed her letters with many small *k*s that stood for *kisses*, [of course there were many and a few possibly had the taste of her lips on them](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#piuerano), [but whenever there was one, and just one *k*](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#malevolte), Giacomo would stop and stare at the letter as if it were an island of attainable happiness.
 It was enough to take the plunge and swim.
 <!-- Page 93 -->

 "And it was she who invited him to plunge [one afternoon, at the end of the evening](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#unpomeriggio), by writing 'Where will you take me Saturday night?' and with the answer 'Wherever you would like,' Giocomo committed the first, irreparable, [or as he had long continued to judge it, mistake](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#ocosilungamente).
 She suggested a remote town, right on the border between Italy and France, a place that Giocomo knew well, a place for gourmets that he had visited as a boy, with friends.
 It was a restaurant enclosed in the valley, beyond Carletti, there for more than fifty years, with the same menu: rabbit, goat and beans, [belurini flowers](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#belurini) and stuffed onion, in the winter, artichoke torte, at Easter, vegetable torte.
 How could Francesca have known that place?"